Appointment with Death (film): Plot

-Poirot deduces that Mrs. Boynton was injected with a lethal dose of digitalis, corresponding to a medicine she took that was usually administered orally by Nadine, in order that her death appear to be by natural causes.
-Since the family could have altered her medication without needing an additional syringe, he suspects an outsider.
+Poirot deduces that Mrs. Boynton was injected with a lethal dose of digitalis, corresponding to a medicine she took administered by two drops in a glass of water by Nadine, in order that her death appear to be by heart failure.
+Since the family could have injected the digitalis without needing an additional syringe, he suspects an outsider.

-Poirot arranges to meet with a local child who witnessed the murder, but he never arrives, scared off by an unknown third party.
-Dr. King chases the boy through the street, passing by many of the Boyntons and Lady Westholme.
+Poirot arranges to meet with a local youth who witnessed the murder, but he never arrives, scared off by an unknown third party.
+Dr. King chases him through the streets, passing by many of the Boyntons and Lady Westholme.
 As she catches the boy, a gun is fired and the boy is killed.
-Dr King is accused, but claims he was shot before her eyes by an unseen assailant.
+Dr King is arrested, but claims he was shot before her eyes by an unseen assailant.
 Poirot has her released so she can travel with him to meet the others for a 'picnic' where he plans to reveal what happened.
-Having suggested that all the step-children lied about seeing their step-mother alive when she was dead (thinking one of them may have done it and wishing to delay or protect them against discovery), Poirot clears them of suspicion.
+Having suggested that all the step-children lied about seeing their step-mother alive when she was actually dead (thinking one of them may have done it and wishing to delay or protect them against discovery), Poirot clears them of suspicion.

 At a banquet later that night, Poirot reveals the truth: Lady Westholme is the murderer.
 She was once in prison and Emily had recognised her from her time as a prison warden.
 To keep her quiet and maintain her status, Lady Westholme injected Mrs. Boynton with digitalis from Dr. King's bag and silenced the witness.
 Disturbed by the revelation, Lady Westholme flees to her room.

 During a fireworks show following the banquet, Lady Westholme shoots herself in her hotel room, not willing to return to prison.
 Poirot persuades the local authorities to consider her death an accident, not wanting to disparage the late Lady's reputation further.

 Production

 Filming took place in Israel.
 The denouement takes place at the Springs of Sataf.
 Lauren Bacall, who was Jewish, agreed to be cast in the film as it gave her the opportunity to visit Israel for the first time.

 Director Michael Winner had become known for violent films but this represented a change of pace.
 "You won't see Lauren Bacall walking around machine-gunning everyone," he said.
 "In fact, it's my first picture in years that was under budget on blood."
 There were plans for Winner to adapt another Agatha Christie tale for the film the following year, but this did not happen.

+Portions of the film were shot at the historic American Colony Hotel, founded in 1902 by star Peter Ustinov's grandfather Plato von Ustinov.